TatsunoriMarumo/myBCIT-Guide/docs/paying-tuition.md

 4. Enter the current balance and complete your payment.

     !!!Note
         BCIT does **NOT** send a confirmation notification for your payment.
-Ensure your keep the bank receipt as proof in case any issues arise.
+Ensure you keep the bank receipt as proof in case any issues arise.

 5. Check that your current balance in myBCIT has updated to **$.00**.